 President: Joan Hendrick

-Board Directors: Kayla Anderson, Cathy Armstrong, Gillian Harvey, Tristan Harvey, Jenn Potter, Anne Russo, Carmel Thomson
+Board Directors: Cathy Armstrong, Dani Aberger, Gillian Harvey, Tristan Harvey, Jenn Potter, Anne Russo, Carmel Thomson, Janet Williams

 Gillian is the daughter of Susan McDonald (née Holmes) and the granddaughter of Philip Despard Pemberton Holmes, known to all as Pip and his wife Catherine Holmes (who bequeathed their 35% ownership of Maltby Lake to the TLC with their wish of conservation).
 Gillian’s passion lays in nature and environmental advocacy.
 This interest originated for her through having grown up in a family with a longstanding connection to Victoria and the surrounding areas with a history of enjoying, respecting and protecting the environment in this incredible part of the world.
 At the very heart of this is the pristine Maltby Lake and surrounding watershed.

 Tristan has lived around the world and is an avid outdoor enthusiast.
 This has led him to develop an interest for the environment and conservation especially since moving to BC with his wife Gillian.
 Tristan In his day job, Tristan works as Information Technology consultant.